Ultimate Guide on 7 Parts of Hammer: Names, Functions & Diagram

 Handle

 The handle is a wood, fiber, or metal stick we grab during hammering.
 Generally, a wooden handle is most common in all types of hammers.
-But for heavy applications, metal handles are suitable.
+However, for heavy applications, metal handles are suitable.

 Nowadays, the fiberglass handle is mainly used in hammers due to its high strength and weight.
 It absorbs vibrations and provides a good grip.
 Some of the handles are straight, and some are angled.